savoygrizzly/dimrill/README.md

                             value?:string | number //the value to use, if present, will override dataFrom }
                     },
+                    Variables?:{
+                      variableName:{
+                        type:
+                          | "string"
+                          | "number"
+                          | "boolean"
+                          | "array"
+                          | "objectId"
+                          | "objectIdArray"
+                          | "date"; //the type of the argument value.
+                        required?:boolean //(optional) whether the variable is required or not },
                     Condition?:{
                         Enforce?:{
                             //The conditions to enforce, will be added to each authorize regardless of the policy matched